Limited time discount

 What are demographic survey questions?

-Should demographic questions come first or last in a survey?
+Where should demographic questions appear in a survey?

 How many demographic questions should I include?